nextflow-io/nextflow/docs/process.rst

 - A temporary output should not be forwarded by a downstream process using the ``includeInputs`` option.
 In this case, the temporary output will be cleaned prematurely, and any process that consumes the forwarded output channel may fail or produce incorrect output.

+- If a file captured by a temporary output path is also captured by a regular output path, it will still be treated as a temporary file.
+While it is safe to declare multiple output channels in this way, if the regular output path is also published, it may lead to some workflow outputs being empty.

 - Directories and remote paths (e.g. S3) are not currently supported.